-The researchers, even the Ojai Krishnamurti organisations never go into the internal conflicts.
+The researchers, even the Ojai Krishnamurti organisations hardly go into the internal conflicts.
 We are fully-aware, that Theosophy is not taken seriously within scholarship, because the author themselves, have listened to their opinions.
-Their opinion about Theosophy is formed by conjecture, the first Hodgson report, and the Besant-Leadbeater period.
+Their opinion about Theosophy is formed by conjecture: the first Hodgson report, and the Besant-Leadbeater period.

 They mock themselves as being “masters”.
 They critique H.P.B. for trying to demonstrate phenomena, and even predicting her own issues coming about from it.
 They repeatedly stated, that they were mortal men, etc. Whether they were actually confederates of H.P.B., or not, they evidently reject the projected images people made them to be.